 Challenge priority for those who register after the lottery is determined by the registration time stamp.

 Once registered for an event, you can change your challenges up to 10pm the night before the event.

 By default there are challenges all around, except that one may opt out of challenging a Slammer two divisions higher (i.e., a D player does not have to challenge a B player).
 If a Slammer challenges another Slammer ranked two or more divisions higher than his/hers, he/she must challenge all players in the group at that division.

 If someone wishes to opt out of a challenge they must do so on the first tee.

-February 2, 2017 Update: We are trying to make the online challenge system to not allow Slammers to challenge two classes worse, but until then it will be manually monitored and your challenge may be removed.
-The goal is two have challenges within your own division, and possibly one division better or worse.
+February 2, 2017 Update: We are trying to make the online challenge system to not allow Slammers to challenge two divisions lower, but until then it will be manually monitored and your challenge may be removed.
+The goal is two have challenges within your own division, and possibly one division higher or lower.
 Challenges with two divisions in difference is not in the spirit of the Slammer Tour.

 Each match has five bones riding on it.

 Doggies are awarded to the Slammer who sticks the ball closest to the pin out of the entire event's field of players.
 You must be on the green (collar/fringe does not count) and make par or better.
 Doggies are marked with a personalized golf ball on a tee.
 You should keep a couple of doggie balls (maybe 4?) in your bag; white and pre-marked with your name so that others will know who is in the running.
 An optional five-bone entry is required for the contest, payable before you tee off, so look for the Doggie Master when you arrive at the course.